primitivefinance/arbiter/documentation/src/chapter_2.md

 The `objectives` module defines the objective functions for convex optimization.
 This module is currently under development with the goal of implementing optimal routing algorithms in Rust.

+## Manager Module

+The `manager.rs` file contains the `SimulationManager` structure, which is responsible for managing simulations.
+The `SimulationManager` oversees the simulation environment, activates agents, handles contract deployment, calls contracts, and reads logs.
+It contains key functions such as `activate_agent`, which adds and activates an agent in the simulation environment, `auto_deploy`, which deploys all contracts necessary for any simulation, and `_deploy_contracts`, a generic contract deployment function.

 ## Lib Crate Integration

 The `lib` crate provides the foundational structures and mechanisms for simulations, integrating closely with the `onchain` crate to enable efficient, live Ethereum interaction.